-Our sole priority at the moment is to keep the parks open and safe for as long as possible, and we’re doing everything we can to ensure this is the case.
+Our sole priority for the last few months has been to keep the parks open and safe, and we’re doing everything we can to ensure this is the case.
 We want to say a huge thank you to everyone for their support and for following the rules on social distancing.

 We know how crucial it is for people’s physical and mental wellbeing to be able to have access to these valuable green spaces, and if we all work together we can keep them open for everyone to enjoy at this difficult time.

 In preparation for the Government's lockdown restrictions changing on 4th July, we are doing what we can to open our facilities safely but want to warn visitors that it is not business as usual.
 Social distancing is still essential and we ask that you act with kindness and consideration to other park visitors, as well as making sure you throw your litter in the bins or take it home if they're full.

 Please see below for the latest changes to our park facilities.

 The Royal Parks, Queen Elizabeth Olympic Park and City of London Corporation, who operate the largest open spaces in London, have decided to keep playgrounds and outdoor gyms closed this weekend.

 This will be reviewed over the coming days but when they do re-open, we will ensure there is clear and appropriate signage telling users to take precautions, security fencing is removed and safety checks have been completed on equipment not used for some time.

 The review of re-opening will also consider how large demand could be and if it is realistic for visitors to use our popular facilities and still maintain social distancing.

 Safety is our biggest priority, both from using the equipment and minimising the risk of passing on infection when using the equipment, and this will continue to be assessed.

 From Saturday 4th July, the following public toilets will be open in our parks between 12:00 and 19:00: